turingschool-examples/introductory-static-site/README.md

 }
 ```

-We still have our `float: left`, but we've added a few more lines: `text-indent` is shoving the actual text of our h1 negative nine thousand nine hundred and ninety nine pixels way off to the left of the screen.
+We still have our `float: left`, but we've added a few more lines: `text-indent` is shoving the actual text of our h1 negative nine thousand nine hundred and ninety nine pixels off the left side of the screen.
 We can't see it as users now, but it's still a part of the site content so we get the SEO benefits.
 Next, we set our dog-icon.svg as a *background image*.
-Finally, we set the width and height of the h1 itself, so we have a nicely sized icon.
-Then, we add 8px of margin to the top of the h1 to vertically center the icon in the header.
+We set the width and height of the h1 itself, so we have a nicely sized icon.
+Finally, we add 8px of margin to the top of the h1 to vertically center the icon in the header.

 That looks pretty close!
 We just need to get those `<li>` elements vertically centered in the header.
-We can do that by adding padding to them!
+We can do that by adding padding to them.
 The code looks like this:

 ```css
 nav li {